chrisrzhou/quotes/src/quotes.md

 @Frank Herbert #dune #logic #universe

-> For whoever has not known himself knows nothing, but he why has know himself has already understood the depth of all things.
+> For whoever has not known himself knows nothing, but he who has known himself has already understood the depth of all things.

 @Thich Nhat Hanh #knowledge #enlightenment #self